Non-Toxic Product Guides:

 Cons: You can’t microwave it and (it has to be said) when it does get dropped, it’s really loud.

-Our favorites: Untangled Living has sleek, stylish plates, bowls and cups made out of food grade stainless steel.
+Our favorites: Cutelery has sleek, stylish plates, and utensils made out of food grade stainless steel.
 This adorable divided plate in the shape of a bus from Innobaby is sure to delight any toddler – also available as a mealtime set with utensils, cups and a snack bowl.
 To replace those ubiquitous plastic snack cups, try this stainless steel snack cup with slotted silicone lid and handles.

 Pros: Comprised of a non-toxic polymer called “silica,” which is largely comprised of sand, silicone is part of the rubber family and can withstand even the most energetic toddler handling.
 Even better, heating silicone materials won’t cause them to off-gas or leach harmful chemicals, so they can be microwaved and washed in the dishwasher.
 It’s easy to wipe down and our nontoxic cleaner, Force of Nature, works like a charm to remove oily residue from soaps and food.